- 1 Introduction to Automation

 Get Rule List

-To get the list of rules as is returned from `getRuleList()` use this insert for the URL:
+To get the list of rules as returned from

 This returns a JSON object with appId and rule name pairs.
 The other requests return a JSON object with a human readable description of what was done.